gabedvdsn/FESStateSystem/README.md

 ## How To Use
 ### Creating States
 Creating states is simplified by using the **State Creator** tool under `Tools/State Creator`.
-By usin this tool, the user can avoid the repetitive task of creating scripts and writing the necessary boiler-plate code.
+By using this tool, the user can avoid the repetitive task of creating scripts and writing the necessary boilerplate code.
 Let's walk through using this tool.

 #### First Steps
 Let's start by creating a new state for the player, called **Eating**.
+The player would enter this state when they are actively eating.
 Input the name of the state.
 ![Screenshot 2024-11-25 225654](https://github.com/user-attachments/assets/c923265e-9974-4404-835b-9fb6a8d4d14e)

 #### Assigning Inheritance